 We have 25 Group companies in 11 countries and regions in Asia, including production sites in China, Taiwan, South Korea, Thailand, India, and Malaysia.
 A large portion of our sales comes from the electronics sector, including semiconductor and flat-panel display manufacturers in China, South Korea and Taiwan.

-offices in operation (see Page 46).
+In China, we have five Group companies with 34 offices in operation (see Page 46).
 We also have sites in Vietnam, Indonesia, and Singapore.
 Vietnam attracts attention for its future growth potential.